-The great thing about this song is it has a very simple chord structure and can be played with a basic strumming pattern for absolute beginners, but for intermediate or advanced beginners, there’s the playful intro line that gives you good practice of playing single notes in an off beat rhythm.
-In addition, the correct strumming in the verse can provide a light challenge to keep you coming back to this song for more.
+The great thing about this song is it has a very simple chord structure that can be played with a basic strumming pattern for absolute beginners, and for intermediate to advanced beginners, there’s a playful intro line on the electric guitar that gives you a great opportunity to practice playing single notes in an off beat rhythm.
+In addition, playing the correct strumming pattern in the verse can provide a light challenge to keep you coming back to this song to build on your chops.

 King of the Road by Roger Miller

-While Roger Miller is generally known purely as a country artist, King Of The Road is a song beloved by fans of all genres – how many country songs do you know have reggae covers?
+While Roger Miller is generally known as a country artist, his hit song, King Of The Road, is one of those tracks that is beloved by fans of all genres – how many country songs do you know have reggae covers?
 This is another one that is great to have in your back pocket for campfires or any other singalong situation.

-Another simple three country chords song, this one kicks it up a little for medium beginners by having a key change mid song.
-You can play around with the key of this song if you wish to keep it open chords, or you can bust out some simple barre chords and keep on trucking.
-In addition, there are a ton of ways to approach the strumming, from a simple beginner approach to a more involved almost flamenco intermediate player strumming action.
-With this one, the balls in your court.
+This is another simple, three country chords song, that kicks things up a little for medium level beginners by having a key change mid song.
+You can even play around with the key of this song if you want to keep it in open chords, or, you can bust out some simple barre chords and keep on trucking.
+In addition, there are tons of ways to approach the strumming, from a simple beginner’s approach, to a more involved, almost flamenco style strumming action.
+With this one, the ball is in your court.

 When You Say Nothing at All by Keith Whitley

-Originally written in 1998 by Don Schlitz (who also wrote The Gambler) and Paul Overstreet (who also wrote Forever and Ever, Amen), When You Say Nothing At All was a minor hit twice (for Alison Krauss in 1995 and Ronan Keating in 1999), but neither topped the success of Keith Whitley’s chart topping 1988 version.
+Originally written in 1998 by Don Schlitz (who also wrote The Gambler) and Paul Overstreet (who penned Forever and Ever, Amen), When You Say Nothing At All was a minor hit twice (for Alison Krauss in 1995 and Ronan Keating in 1999), but neither topped the success of Keith Whitley’s 1988 smash hit version.

-While this song is only three simple chords, it has a neat strumming pattern and a handful of simple hammer ons that make it perfect for a beginner guitarist who wants a little bit of a challenge.
-At the same time, the basic song is easy enough that for many, it’s the first song they learn to play.
+While this song uses only three simple chords, it has a neat strumming pattern and a handful of simple hammer ons that make it perfect for a beginner guitarist who wants a little bit of a challenge.
+At the same time, the basic song is so easy, that for many, it’s the first song they learn to play.
 Truly a beginner country song for all guitarists.

 Tennessee Whiskey by Chris Stapleton

 Covered many times since David Allan Coe’s 1981 original, Stapleton put out what may be the definitive cover in 2015, and if you’re a modern country fan, you will probably know this song off by heart.
-Honestly, you don’t even need to be a little bit country because Tennesse Whiskey even made it into the top quarter of the Billboard Hot 100.
+Honestly, you don’t even need to be a little bit country to enjoy this one, because Tennesse Whiskey even made it into the top quarter of the Billboard Hot 100.

 For guitarists, this is a really fun one to learn.
-The opening bassline is a blast and quite a break from the strum heavy tunes on the rest of this list, and if you’re not super confident with barre chords, you can use a capo to play the A as a G and the Bm as an Am.
-Simple.
+The opening bassline is a blast and quite a break from the strum heavy tunes on the rest of this list, and if you’re not super confident with barre chords, you can use a capo (our favorites here) to play the A as a G and the Bm as an Am.